pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 axs[0].set_title("Distribution of p01 CATE predictions");
 ```

 This perspective starts to show the importance of heterogeneity in causal impacts and offers a means of assessing differential impact of treatments.
+However, while the treated population (i.e. the smokers's) are implied to have longer tails and more extreme outcomes - you might wonder why the effect is symmetrical?
+Why would they also exhibit less extreme expenditures too?

 +++